Sshimaninja/Polybot3/README.md

 # This is a WORK IN PROGRESS Uniswap V3 arbitrage bot.

+## NOTE: Please do not expect it to run correctly in its present (unkempt) state.
+It will run, but there will be bugs.
+I'm commiting this for portfolio purposes only, as I do not have time to complete the project right now.

 It directly queries the blockchain to aggregate pairs from each exchange included in the uniswapV3Exchange object (in constants/addresses)